rainlab/translate-plugin/UPGRADE.md

 ### CMS Components replaced

-The the `localePicker` and `alternateHrefLangElements` components provided by this plugin have been replaced by the `sitePicker` component.
+The `localePicker` and `alternateHrefLangElements` components provided by this plugin have been replaced by the `sitePicker` component.

 Here is the sample code to replace the `localePicker` component: